 Camping is growing in popularity.
-According to National Park Service data, every kind of camping (tent, backcountry, RV, campsites operated by concessionaires) got a boost in the past few years with overnight stays hitting nearly 8.5 million in 2014, up almost 7 percent from 7.91 million in 2013.
+According to National Park Service data, every kind of camping (tent, backcountry, RV, campsites operated by concessionaires) got a boost in the past few years with overnight stays hitting 11.1 million in 2017, up almost 10 percent from the year before.

 If you want to camp at this reservoir, which boasts 50 miles of shoreline with countless inlets to explore, there are several options.
 The Army Corps of Engineers has 15 different campgrounds with 115 sites that are accessible by trail or boat -- most of them need to be reserved, but one campsite per campground is always left open for walk-ins.
 Family sites cost $20 and group sites (which can accommodate up to 50 people) cost $80 per evening.
 Even if these are booked, however, the rangers want to work with you.
 If nearby Liberty Glen has open spots, something can generally be arranged at the campground kiosk.
 The sites cost $25 per evening.
 An independently-operating campground at the Lake Sonoma Marina also offers 16 sites and accepts walk-ins.
 Sites at the Marina cost $20 per evening plus $10 per car for two nights.
 Activities at Lake Sonoma include hiking, fishing, water skiing, boating and pig hunting.